Category Archives: Project: Enfield Himalayan

 him-yss-fork

 On the rear there’s only preload adjustment and nothing on the front, but the Himalayan surprised me with firm suspension.
-Before I realised this I’d fitted some inexpensive fork preload caps, (set at zero), and a YSS shock that had 1cm of length adjustment and 35 clicks of rebound damping.
+Before I realised this, I’d fitted some inexpensive fork preload caps, (set at zero), and a YSS shock that had 1cm of length adjustment and 35 clicks of rebound damping.
 I had the YSS fitted on the settings out of the box (more here) which worked fine once loaded up and on the dirt.
 At one point in Morocco I screwed the rebound in 4 clicks (more rebound?) but can’t say I noticed any difference.

-Overall, I suspect the stock shock (inset above) would have been OK, but you have to assume the YSS must be an improvement because there’s more adjustment and it’s red.
+Overall, I suspect the stock shock (inset above) would have been OK, but you have to assume the YSS is an improvement because there’s more adjustment and it’s red.
 It certainly felt better than a twice-as-expensive Wilbers on the XSR last year.
 Over the trip it loosened up a bit and bottomed out maybe once.

 If anything the front forks are now shown up by the YSS.
 YSS do offer a fork kit but in the UK it’s £330 (though it seems you can buy springs plus the emulators for half that).
 Bottom line: no great need to meddle with the stock suspension for normal riding.